Chuck Rock – Review

 Gameplay

-Chuck must navigate his way through jungles, swamps, ice-capped mountains and caves, all the while evading various dinosaurs and prehistoric animals; or if you are feeling brave, barging them out the way with your belly, performing flying kicks, or picking up huge boulders and throwing them.
+Chuck must navigate his way through five levels, each with three-five stages, all the while evading various dinosaurs and prehistoric animals; or if you are feeling brave, barging them out the way with your belly, performing flying kicks, or picking up huge boulders and throwing them.
 I’d recommend using the latter two to kill your enemies.

 Chuck may look like a everyone’s least favourite uncle, but he is the hero of this tale (screenshot taken by author)